benedictweis/kubernetes-getting-started/README.md

 Examine the two folders [backend](./backend/) and [frontend](./frontend/).

-[backend](./backend/) contains a nodejs application that exposes a `/hello` endpoint.
+[backend](./backend/) contains a NodeJS application that exposes a `/hello` endpoint.
 The endpoint returns a random word from a predefined list each time it is called.

-[frontend](./frontend/) also contains a nodejs application that serves a website where a random word from [backend](./backend/) is presented to the user.
+[frontend](./frontend/) also contains a NodeJS application that serves a website where a random word from [backend](./backend/) is presented to the user.

 A user request will be handled as follows:

 <img src="architecture.drawio.png" width=40% alt="architecture diagram">

-## What is kubernetes?
+What is Kubernetes?

 Kubernetes is a container orchestrator.
-It manages communication between containers, scaling containers, dns, container lifecycle and much more.
-Kubernetes itself is made up of many smaller components although when talking about "the kubernetes way", kubernetes is more commonly associated with a set of principles that it is with a piece of software.
+It manages communication between containers, scaling containers, DNS, container lifecycle and much more.
+Kubernetes itself is made up of many smaller components although when talking about "the Kubernetes way", Kubernetes is more commonly associated with a set of principles that it is with a piece of software.
 Kubernetes is mostly used to deploy a containerized microservices architecture.
 It is itself very flexible an can be adapted to face almost all system deployment challenges.

 ### Kubernetes Components

-The biggest unit in kubernetes is the cluster.
+The biggest unit in Kubernetes is the cluster.
 A cluster is made up of a collection of nodes (which are basically just worker machines).
 A node hosts a collection of pods which again are a collection of associated containers, although it is rather common that a pod only contains a single container.
 This container can be compared to a familiar docker container.

 ## Obtaining a cluster